ledgetech/lua-resty-qless/README.md

 Running Workers
 ================

-Traditionally, Qless offered a Ruby worker inspired by Resque.
+Traditionally, Qless offered a forking Ruby worker script inspired by Resque.

 In lua-resty-qless, we take advantage of the `init_lua_by_worker` phase and `ngx.timer.at` API in order run workers in independent "light threads",